Zhen0G/Zhen0G/README.md

 ### 🧠 About Me

-🎓 MS in Information Systems @ Santa Clara University
+🎓 MS in Information Systems @Santa Clara University
-🧪 Focused on NLP, LLMs, fine-tuning, and AI agents
-🔬 Published ML paper on Twitter sentiment classification (ICSPML 2023)
-🧱 Backend enthusiast: FastAPI, Spring Boot, Redis, MongoDB
-🌍 Passionate about building intelligent tools with real-world impact
+🎓 BS in Engine Engineering @SJTU

 ---